animo/paradym-wallet/apps/easypid/README.md

 This app was created by [Animo Solutions](https://animo.id/) in the context of the [SPRIN-D Funke ‘EUDI Wallet Prototypes’](https://www.sprind.org/en/challenges/eudi-wallet-prototypes/).
 It serves as a prototype for future wallet providers.
 For more information on the project reach out to <ana@animo.id>.

-In the project an identity wallet and a test relying party was delivered.
+During the project an identity wallet and a test relying party was delivered.

 The identity wallet contains the following features: